Vulture City, Arizona: Vulture Mine

-In 1863, after Henry Wickenburg discovered the Vulture mine, Vulture City, a small mining town, was established in the area.
-Vulture City's post office was established on October 4, 1880, and Henry Wickenburg was the town's first Post Master.
+In 1863, after Henry Wickenburg discovered the mine, Vulture City, a small mining town, was established in the area.
+Vulture City's post office was established on October 4, 1880, and Henry Wickenburg was the town's first postmaster.
 The town had more than five boarding houses and several buildings.
 The huge Vulture Mine-Assay Office building, built in 1884, still stands today.
-The town also had cookhouse and mess hall plus stores, saloons and even a school.
+The town also had a cookhouse and mess hall plus stores, saloons and even a school.

 The town once had a population of 5,000 citizens.
-The town was marked by violence.
+It was marked by violence.
 Eighteen men were hanged on an ironwood tree located by the ruins of Henry Wickenburg's house.